 The project centres around a nursery school for disadvantaged children.
 The project provides education and stimulation and relies on basic aids to teach the children and provide an educational experience for them.
+The project is located in Jeffrey's Bay where you can have fun on the beach and enjoy surfing in your spare time.

 |Location||Jeffrey's Bay, South Africa|